csetera/pixelli/README.md

 ### Web Application

 The [Vue.js](https://vuejs.org/) web application for use in controlling Pixelli can be found in the [pixelli-web](pixelli-web/README.md) folder.
+This web application can be accessed at, for example, http://pixelli.local.
+See the web application Readme for more information about developing and debugging the web application.
+Deploy the web application to the ESP32, execute the following Platform IO tasks:
+1. Custom -> Build Webpp
+1. Platform -> Build Filesystem Image
+1. Platform -> Upload Filesystem Image

 ## Additional Notes